ashwinravi1259/docs-test-fork/docs/sdk/serverless-signing/fetch.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Fetching Data from the Web from within a Lit Action
+# Fetching Data from the Web within a Lit Action

 ## Overview